Virginia

 Applies to AI Used for Filings/Drafting

 E.D.
-Va. --Judge Alston 10/7/2024 Any AI Any AI Usage Judge Alston issued a pre-trial order in American Immigration Council V. U.S. Department Of State, Docket No. 1:24cv1222, which includes a paragraph addressing the use of artificial intelligence.
+Va. --Judge Alston 10/7/2024 Any AI Any AI Usage Judge Alston issued a pre-trial order in Am.
+Immigration Council v.
+U.S. Dep’t of State, Docket No. 1:24cv1222, which includes a paragraph addressing the use of artificial intelligence.
 The instruction states: “[S]hould any party utilize artificial intelligence for the preparation of any filing, they must identify the use of artificial intelligence in the filing and provide a certification that they have reviewed all citations for accuracy.”
 The use of the phrase “preparation” (as opposed to “drafting”) could indicate disclosure and verification are required when any AI tools are used in any part of the preparatory process, including research.

 Requires Disclosure and/or Verification